 You can check your word count in any word processing tool, but you can also use this nifty tool created by Moz to visually see what your title tag will look like in search results.

-It needs to flow, read properly, and it needs to engage your user as much as it will spark the alert of search engine spiders.
+SEO copywriting needs to flow, read properly, and it needs to engage your user as much as it will spark the alert of search engine spiders.
 Where possible, you need to describe a benefit of the proposed service, or at least a description of what users can expect to read about on the page they’re about to click through to.
 They want to know that there is value in it for them.
 It’s also a good idea to let them know who you are by inserting your brand name too.

 So, wait a minute, I hear you saying.
-You need to include all of the following into your title tag?
+You need to include all of the following into your title tag:

 - The main driving keyword or phrase

 - A benefit or proposed value for the user

 - A description of what’s to come after clicking through